 MY DESIGN story

 Interior design has always been a passion of mine.
 As early as I can remember, I would become enamored in a beautiful space, looking around wide eyed commenting on all the pretty things.
 Like most designers seem to have experienced, I rearranged my room incessantly as a kid.
-And I have always been that girl who picks a restaurant because of its nice ambience rather than its food.
+And I have always been that girl who picks a restaurant because of its ambience rather than its food.
 Its just been one of those things I was deeply affected by, and also something I was very interested in understanding.
 Like why did this gorgeous space in a magazine look so beautiful?
 What were the principles they were following?
-And how could I study and examine them so that I too could learn to create something so beautiful.
-To me, design is so fascinating because we are creating something out of nothing, imagined in our mind, and then putting it together in real space.
-Getting it right, which essentially means creating an end product that is just what you envisioned, is an exhilarating experience and something that keeps me going and loving what I do.
+And how could I learn to create something so beautiful.
+To me, design is fascinating because we are creating something out of nothing, imagined in our mind, and then putting it together in the real world.
+Getting it right, which for me, means creating an end product that is just what you envisioned, is so creatively fulfilling and something that keeps me going and loving what I do.

 So as described above, I had all this sort of untapped passion for interior design, but no real experience with it practically.
 It wasn't until I saw real designers in action, like Genevieve Gorder on Trading Spaces and Grace on Will and Grace, that I started to see what it might look like as a career.
 Once that happened, I started to become very confident it was what I was supposed to do (of course finding out later that Trading Spaces was very far from the work of a true interior designer!)